vburla/spring_microservices_stock_quotes/README.md

-# Stock Viewer Example - Part 1
+# Stock Microservice

 List of Microservices created
 - `db-service` - For interactive with MySQL DB
 - `stock-service` - For pulling Stock Price from YahooFinance API
-- `eureka-service` - Service Registry for registering all microservices
+- `eureka-service` - Service Registry for registering all microservices (also contains the API gateway using Zuul Proxy)